Algorithmic Pirogov-Sinai theory: Introduction

 In the next two sections we present our results for the Potts and hard-core models in detail, but first we give precise definitions for our notions of approximation.
+In this introduction we only define approximation for non-negative parameters though our main counting algorithms (Theorems~\ref{PottsMainThm}--\ref{HCTorus} below) in fact apply for complex parameters.
+Readers interested in complex parameters should consult the more general Theorem~\ref{thmContourModelCount}.

 We define fully polynomial-time approximation schemes in terms of the approximate evaluation of polynomials since many counting problems can be recast as the evaluation of a univariate polynomial.
 For a positive number $p$, we say $\hat p$ is an \emph{$\eps$-relative approximation} to $p$ if $e^{-\eps} \hat p \le p \le e^{\eps} \hat p$.

 \begin{defn} A \emph{fully polynomial time approximation scheme (FPTAS)} for approximating the evaluation of a polynomial $p(z)$ with nonnegative coefficients at $z >0$ is an algorithm that for any $\eps>0$ produces an $\eps$-relative approximation to $p(z)$ and runs in time bounded by a polynomial in $\deg(p)$ and $1/\eps$. \end{defn}